 Symptoms of “kennel cough” can vary depending on the individual case and the exact cause.
 The most common symptom seen is, as the name suggests, a cough.
 Usually, it is a deep-throated cough that sounds as if your dog is choking.
 Other symptoms that may be seen include runny eyes or a runny nose.
 Your dog may lose his appetite and become less active than normal.
 In rare cases, pneumonia may result and may become serious and even life-threatening.
 Symptoms are similar for all causes of “kennel cough” and often an exact cause (i.e. Bordetella vs canine influenza vs other potential causes) is never actually identified.
 The disease is simply classified as a case of “kennel cough.”

 While vaccination against Bordetella and/or canine influenza does afford some protection against the most serious of the “kennel cough” symptoms, vaccination does not guarantee freedom from illness.
 Because “kennel cough” so often has a multi-factorial cause (i.e. crowded conditions coupled with poor ventilation, stress, and/or exposure to respiratory bacteria or viruses), there is no one vaccine that is capable of producing complete protection.
-In addition, dog owners need to realize that these vaccines are not considered core (essential) vaccines but are recommended based on an analysis of the risk of exposure against the risk of vaccination side effects.
+Also, dog owners need to realize that these vaccines are not considered core (essential) vaccines but are recommended based on an analysis of the risk of exposure against the risk of vaccination side effects.

 Treatment of “kennel cough” depends on the individual case as well.
 In some cases, no treatment is necessary and the symptoms resolve without veterinary intervention.
 Other dogs may require antibiotics, cough suppressants or other medications.
 Dogs with serious complications like pneumonia may require hospitalization and life-saving measures.